terencecistudent/Data-Centric-Dev-Project-TL/README.md

 For the font used, I have used Roboto from Google Fonts.
 I have used this font as it is clear and can be easily read by users.
+#

 ## Requirements
 - Access to desktop, laptop, table or mobile devices.
 - Internet connection.
+#

+## Features
+There are a few features included for this application to work:
+- **Text Search**: Used for users to text search for an animal.
+- **View Animals**: Shows all animals including their information displayed in a presentable fashion.
+- **Add Animal**: Allows user to add an animal to the database and website.
+- **Edit Animal**: Allows user to make changes to an animal in the database and website.
+- **Delete Animal**: Allows users to delete an animal from the database and wesbite
+- **List Group Animal Types**: Allows users to filter between different animal types on showing animals with that animal type.
 #

 ## Database Schema
 For this project I have selected to work with [MongoDB](https://www.mongodb.com/) which is a non-relational